thorst/phpXfinityParser/README.md

 *daily emails should include pictures of the following
 	*what expiring from your queues
 	*new additions to the database
+* change sort by expire to group by expire instead

 pros of email request
 ensure no spammers